MicrosoftDocs/windows-ai-docs/docs/studio-effects/index.md

 This approach allows device manufacturers (OEMs, such as Dell or Lenovo, and IHVs, such as Intel, AMD, or NVIDIA) to implement their own camera processing features within their DMFTs or directly in the camera before Windows Studio adds the standard Windows AI experiences on top of it.

-## Camera Settings
+## Camera Settings app

-Windows Camera Settings is a new feature in Windows 11 that allows customers to view all of the cameras on their system, and then on a per-camera, per-user, per-machine basis, selecting preferred “default” values from a curated set of controls.
+The Camera Settings app is a new feature in Windows 11 that allows customers to view all of the cameras on their system, and then on a per-camera, per-user, per-machine basis, selecting preferred “default” values from a curated set of controls.

-Windows Camera Settings also supports extensibility via companion apps provided by camera manufacturers.
+The Camera Settings app also supports extensibility via companion apps provided by camera manufacturers.
 These companion apps allow device manufacturers to offer their own custom user interface to adjust camera settings, and/or to provide controls for additional custom camera effects (for example, an on/off toggle for a “Funny Hat” effect provided by the camera manufacturer).

-**TO-DO**: Could use a screenshot of the Camera Settings page here.
+**TO-DO**: Could use a screenshot of the Camera Settings app here.

 ### Default Camera Settings